rzhang315/bitcoin-analysis/README.md

 in /frondend/ folder :

-`sudo python app.py`
+9. use `make web` to copy config file to current dir and start the web server. the default host is the public ip of ec2 instance

 host and port can be tweaked.

-default is 0,0,0,0 with port 80
+default is "0,0,0,0" with port 80